dbj-data/dbj--sql/hash_db/readme.md

 ### Building

-I find it most feasile to build one file C/C++ projects like these in here, using VSCode.
+I find it most feasible to build one file C/C++ projects like these in here, using VSCode.
-Thus this is not part of the VS solution.
+Thus this folder is not part of this VS solution.

 - To build make sure sqlite3.lib is on the path.
 - To run make sure sqlite3.dll is on the path.
 - on our builds DBJ_SQLITE3 env var points to where they both are
 - it is also added to the path
+- study `.vscode/tasks.json` for further building details

 | Contact | &nbsp;